-A piece of American history found a new home in Oak Forest and will be displayed during the I Am An American parade on Saturday, Sept.
+A piece of American history found a new home in and will be displayed during the on Saturday, Sept.
 15. The piece, a metal beam from the World Trade Center that was attacked by terrorists on Sept.
 11, 2001, will ride in a red, white, and blue painted public works truck during the parade.

 The steel beam was secured for the city with the help of U.S. Senator Dick Durbin, Illinois Senator Maggie Crotty, and Grane Trucking Company, Maher said.
 The beam weighs approximately 400 pounds and is mangled and twisted from the attacks, according to a press release from the city.

 Acquiring the beam was no small feat, said Chrissy Maher, Oak Forest's Public Relations Coordinator, and it was Mayor Hank Kuspa who spearheaded the effort for the city, including securing transportation for the beam from New York to Oak Forest.

 “We had issues with transportation, like finding someone to haul it over here for us, that's when the mayor's full-time employer [Grane Trucking Company] came in, to help us haul it,” said Maher.

 Maher added that the beam could be displayed at the , although details were still being worked out.